anirudhsatish22/cs124/docs/design.md

 If User A shares with user B, it automatically shows up amongst their lists.

+If User A shares with User B, User B cannot share it with anyone else.
+The power of sharing lies with the owner only.

 If User A shares a list with User B, User B cannot delete that list

 if User A shares a list with User B, User B does not need to accept the sharing, it just shows up.